FREE EVENT – 2pm

 Author Fred Cahir

 The books title “My Country all gone – the white men have stolen it” is a provocative one that does not pull its punches.
 The writer, Associate Professor Fred Cahir, is a historian from Federation University.
 Using the invader’s own words taken from diaries, official records and letters, he presents a challenging history of the colonial invader’s interactions and relations with the First Nation’s people in the Moorabool, Geelong and Ballarat region – the Wadawurrung.
 Fred noted that “My Country all gone” is a culmination of thirty years archival research that chronicles the three waves of invasion in our region from 1800 to1870 by the ngamadjidj – the white strangers from the sea.

 While Cahir’s book reveals how the Wadawurrung actively resisted the white invaders coming onto their Country, it also points to a surprising number of touching interactions between the two groups that took place in this district.
 Fred describes them as “remote islands of friendly relations in an ocean of undeclared warfare”.

-Books will be available for purchase and signing at this event.
+The event is FREE but books will be available for purchase and signing.